 The real reason we recommend Brother inkjet printers is because of their cartridges.
 They are huge compared to most and they have 4 separate cartridges, one for each colour.
 Brother was the last company to put chips on their cartridges.
 InkMagic has inexpensive, new compatible cartridges which will save you 30% or more compared to the original.
 The cost of printing compared to some of the HP and Canon printers could save you up to 70%.

 If you are paying $50 or more for a set of cartridges for your HP or Canon printer, then I would suggest buying a Brother printer.
 It will pay for itself with the cartridges that come with it.
 By the time you've bought the first set of InkMagic compatible cartridges, you're money ahead.

 You will find our Brother Compatible Inkjet Cartridges for current models here:

 I hope you find this article to be helpful.
-If we've lead you here because you were inquiring about inexpensive cartridges for your HP, LexMark or Canon printers, you now know why you won't see them listed on our InkMagic websites.
+If we've lead you here because you were enquiring about inexpensive cartridges for your HP, LexMark or Canon printers, you now know why you won't see them listed on our InkMagic websites.

 This article was written by Dale R. Farrier, president of InkMagic International Ltd.

 All opinions stated are those solely of Dale Farrier and are not meant to offend any company or product discussed on this page.
 The purpose of this article is to introduce the average inkjet printer purchaser to another way of thinking when it comes to evaluating which inkjet printer to purchase.

 All material is copyright InkMagic International Ltd. and my not be copied in part or whole without explicit permission in writing from InkMagic International Ltd. All rights reserved.